dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 form of type or metadata stored about the value; deserialization and validation are left to library and application developers.

-TODO: key corner-cases:
-- `///` same as `//`? `///a` vs. `//a`?

-TODO: size limits on keys and values?

-TODO: "prefix" end in a trailing slash, or optional?

-A leading `/` is optional: `db.get('/hello')` and `db.get('hello')` are
-equivalent.

 ## Core API Semantics

+A `db` is instantiated by opening an existing hypercore with hyperdb content (read-only, or optionally read-write if the secret key is available), or creating a new one.
+A handle could represent any specific revision in history, or the "latest" revision.

 `db.put(key, value)`: inserts `value` (arbitrary bytes) under the path `key`.
+Requires read-write access.
 Returns an error (eg, via callback) if there was a problem.

 `db.get(key)`: Reading a non-existant `key` is an error.
+Read-only.

 `db.delete(key)`: Removes the key from the database.
 Deleting a non-existant key is an error.
+Requires read-write access.

-`db.list(prefix)`: returns a flat (not nested) list of all keys currently in the database.
+`db.list(prefix)`: returns a flat (not nested) list of all keys currently in the database under the given prefix.
+Prefixes operate on a path-segment basis:

-TODO: in what order?

-TODO: what if node is a file, not a prefix?
+`/ab` is not a valid prefix for key `/abcd`, but is valid for `/ab/cd`.
+If the prefix does not exist, returns an empty list.
+The order of returned keys is implementation (or configuration) specific.
+Read-only.

+If the hypercore underlying a hyperdb is only partially replicated, behavior is implementation-specific.
+For example, a `get()` call could block until the relevant value is replicated, or the implementation could return an error.

 An example pseudo-code session working with a database might be:

-TODO:

-TODO: Read Stream

-TODO: Changes Stream

-TODO: Diff Stream
+    db.put('/life/animal/mammal/kitten', '{"cuteness": 500.3}')
+    db.put('/life/plant/bush/bananna', '{"delicious": 103.4}')
+    db.delete('/life/plant/bush/bananna')
+    db.put('/life/plant/tree/bananna', '{"delicious": 103.4}')
+    db.get('/life/animal/mammal/kitten')
+    => {"cuteness": 500.3}
+    db.list('/life/')
+    => ['/life/animal/mammal/kitten', '/life/plant/tree/bananna']

 # Reference Documentation
 [reference-documentation]: #reference-documentation

+A HyperDB hypercore feed typically consists of a sequence of entries, all of which are protobuf-encoded `Node` messages.
+Higher-level protocols may make exception to this: for example, hyperdrive reserves the first entry of the (`metadata`) feed for a special entry that refers to the second (`content`) feed.

-The new Node protobuf message schema is:
+The `Node` protobuf message schema is:

 ```
   message Node {